leaked32/Vital-Relics/README.md

 Most of Vital Relics is **data-driven**.
 The built-in relics are the default content—not a fixed limit on what the mod can do.

+## Built for Modpacks

+Vital Relics is intentionally designed to be changed.

+You can modify or remove built-in relics, create entirely new ones, configure their attributes and abilities, change recipes and loot sources, and control which enemies may spawn with them.

+The same systems used by the built-in relics are available to custom configurations, allowing modpacks to build their own progression, balance, relic sets, and enemy variants without modifying the mod's Java code.

+Configuration guides and examples are available in the [project documentation](https://github.com/leaked32/Vital-Relics/blob/main/docs/index.md).

 ## Features

 * A growing collection of equippable relics